numpy/numpy/doc/source/reference/arrays.datetime.rst

 Basic Datetimes
 ===============

-The most basic way to create datetimes is from strings in ISO 8601 date, datetime format or from integer to UNIX time.
+The most basic way to create datetimes is from strings in ISO 8601 date or datetime format.
+It is also possible to create datetimes from an integer by offset relative to the Unix epoch (00:00:00 UTC on 1 January 1970).
 The unit for internal storage is automatically selected from the form of the string, and can be either a :ref:`date unit <arrays.dtypes.dateunits>` or a :ref:`time unit <arrays.dtypes.timeunits>`.
 The date units are years ('Y'),